zphrs/animent.dev/src/pages/experiment.md

 > warn Warning!
 >
 > This section is not complete yet.
-Most of the todo tasks can be relatively-easily filled in.
+It will likely be completed around the end of February.

 ## Day 1: Review + intro to JS